-This bill requires each cannabis establishment to maintain an active social equity plan and submit an annual report on the plan to the Social Equity Council for review.
+The bill also requires each cannabis establishment to maintain an active social equity plan and submit an annual report on the plan to the Social Equity Council for review.
 It also requires the council to (1) develop a three-year strategic plan outlining its goals, planned actions, and priorities for the period, and (2) adopt a code of ethics and require its staff to complete an annual ethics training course.

 By law, certain social equity applicants pay 50% of the renewal fees of other cannabis establishments for the first three renewal cycles.
 Under the bill, a cannabis establishment licensee is not entitled to pay a reduced license renewal fee if (1) the business is sold or ownership changes during the three years after a final license is issued, and (2) the sale or change is made to anyone other than a social equity applicant.
+The bill also extends, by one year, the maximum effective period of the council's policies and procedures on ownership changes for social equity applicants.

-Finally, the bill sets a 120-day deadline for the Department of Economic and Community Development (DECD) and the council to approve or deny an application for financial assistance for certain low-interest loans to social equity applicants under the Canna-Business Revolving Loan Fund.
+Finally, the bill sets a 120-day deadline for the Department of Economic and Community Development (DECD) and the council to approve or deny an application for financial assistance for certain lowinterest loans to social equity applicants under the Canna-Business Revolving Loan Fund.